afnansyed/Cue-Cetera/ModelControl/training/README.md

 # Beta Model: Transfer Learning Model

 ### Preprocessing
-One of our main focus in our beta build was to fix any misclassifications or faulty data found in our dataset, such as highly pixalated images, since it was a factor that contributed to inaccurate results.
+One of the main focuses in our beta build was to fix any misclassifications or faulty data found in our dataset, such as highly pixelated images, since it was a factor that contributed to inaccurate results.
 As a group, we split up the dataset into emotions and manually cleaned each one.

-In addition to updating the dataset, we applied data augmentation to the training set in order to fix the class imbalance, since emotions like happy outweighted the others significantly.
+In addition to updating the dataset, we applied data augmentation to the training set in order to fix the class imbalance, since emotions like Happy outweighed the others significantly.
 To balance the representation of each emotion, we created augmented images of each by applying a series of transformations like:
 - Rotation
 - Width/Height shift
 - Shear range